Aliases for PLA2G15 Gene

 GeneCards Summary for PLA2G15 Gene

-PLA2G15 (Phospholipase A2, Group XV) is a Protein Coding gene.
-Among its related pathways are Lysosome and Glycerophospholipid biosynthesis.
-GO annotations related to this gene include phospholipid binding and O-acyltransferase activity.
+PLA2G15 (Phospholipase A2 Group XV) is a Protein Coding gene.
+Among its related pathways are Glycerophospholipid biosynthesis and Lysosome.
+Gene Ontology (GO) annotations related to this gene include phospholipid binding and O-acyltransferase activity.
 An important paralog of this gene is LCAT.

 Has transacylase and calcium-independent phospholipase A2 activity (PubMed:20410020, PubMed:23958596).
 Catalyzes the formation of 1-O-acyl-N-acetylsphingosine and the concomitant release of a lyso-phospholipid (PubMed:11790796, PubMed:25727495).
 Has high activity with 1-palmitoyl-2-oleoyl-sn-glycero-3-phosphocholine (POPC) and 1,2-dioleoyl-sn-glycero-3-phosphocholine (DOPC), catalyzing the transfer of oleic acid to N-acetyl-sphingosine.
 Required for normal phospholipid degradation in alveolar and peritoneal macrophages and in spleen (By similarity).
 May have weak lysophospholipase activity (PubMed:10092508).